solo-io/gloo/devel/architecture/istio-integration.md

 # Testing automtls

-The Istio e2e integration tests automtls functionality with Gloo Gateway (Gloo Edge API) and Gloo Gateway (Kubernetes Gateway API) resources.
+The Istio e2e integration tests automtls functionality with kgateway resources.
 This can be manually tested by following the steps below on a kind cluster:

 1. Setup environment and kind cluster